 Care and Treatment of Bariatric and Metabolic Disorders

 FAQs About Bariatric Surgery and Medical Weight Loss

 If you’re considering bariatric weight-loss surgery, you probably have a lot of questions.
 You may also read more in-depth information about our treatments and an overview on what to expect when you choose bariatric surgery or medical weight loss.

 We perform bariatric surgery on patients between the ages of 18-65.
 If you're younger than 18, we will work with our pediatric colleagues to ensure your success.
 We evaluate patients over age 65 on a case-by-case basis.
 Please keep in mind your insurance may restrict your options.

 We look at Body Mass Index (BMI), which is the weight over the body surface area squared.
 Patients who have a BMI of 35-40 and have obesity-related conditions are candidates for this surgery.
 Patients with a BMI greater than 40 who don't have other weight-related conditions are also candidates.
-You can check your BMI with our BMI calculator.

 Your personal success relies on your own commitment to making the necessary lifestyle changes to stay healthy after bariatric surgery.
 We will help you stay on track before, during, and after surgery.

 Call us at 650-736-5800 for a consultation.
 We’ll give you all the information you need to make an informed decision about bariatric surgery.

 Your weight loss program will be tailored to your unique needs.
 It may or may not include a liquid diet.
 On your first visit to the BMI Clinic, your team of experts will begin to design a program just for you.